PROFESSOR SIR NASSER D. KHALILI is a world-renowned scholar, collector, philanthropist, and UNESCO Goodwill Ambassador.

 HONOURS & AWARDS

 Over the years, Professor Khalili has been the recipient of numerous honours and awards.
 In 1996 he became a Trustee of the City of Jerusalem, and in 2003 he was conferred as a Knight Commander of the Royal Order of Francis I (KCFO) for his services to charity and interreligious understanding, while in 2007 he received the High Sheriff of Greater London Award for his cultural contribution to London.
 Interestingly, Professor Khalili is exceptional in having received knighthoods from two pontiffs, Pope John Paul II honouring him as a Knight of the Pontifical Equestrian Order of St Sylvester (KSS) in 2004 and Pope Benedict XVI further elevating him to Knight Commander in the said order (KCSS) in 2009 for his work in the pursuit of peace, education and culture among nations.
 More recently, in 2017 he was appointed joint vice-chairman of the Dignitatis Humanae Institute, having served as a patron since 2014, becoming the first Jewish person to occupy this role at the influential Catholic non-governmental organization based in Rome.

 Other notable honours have included, in 2012, being conferred with the title of Goodwill Ambassador by Irina Bokova, the Director-General of UNESCO, and in 2014 being the recipient of the Laureate of the Dialogue of Cultures Award at the French National Assembly.
-In 2016 he was awarded the Rank of officier in the National Order of the Legion of Honour – the highest French order of merits – by the French president François Hollande at the Elysée Palace in Paris and in 2018 he was appointed as a member of the Honorary Board at the INTERPOL Foundation for a Safer World.
+In 2016 he was awarded the Rank of officier in the National Order of the Legion of Honour – the highest French order of merits – by the French president François Hollande at the Elysée Palace in Paris.
+He was appointed as a member of the Honorary Board at the INTERPOL Foundation for a Safer World (2018 – 2019).
 In 2019 he was elected to the prestigious Eurasian Academy and honoured with the Eurasian Legend Award for his contribution to art, culture and education.
 In 2020, his years of dedication have resulted in being invested with a knighthood from Her Majesty Queen Elizabeth II and he was included in the Queen’s Birthday Honours “for services to interfaith relations and charity”.